-Our doctors work with healthcare professionals to evaluate the impact of injury on your function and develop a recovery plan that is personalised for you.
-Our rehabilitation teams include physiotherapists, occupational therapists, speech/language therapists, Acupuncturist, Ayurveda & Naturopathy doctors .
+Our doctors work with healthcare professionals to evaluate the impact of injury on your function and develop a recovery plan that is personalized for you.
+Our rehabilitation teams include physiotherapists, occupational therapists, speech/language therapists, Acupuncturists, Ayurveda & Naturopathy doctors.
 We offer care for as long as you need it and advise you of techniques to recover faster.

 Our hospital brings together specially trained medical staff, advanced monitoring techniques, and specialized Physiotherapy and Ayurvedic treatments focused on improving the outcomes of patients with spinal injury.